GreptimeTeam/docs/docs/nightly/en/user-guide/concepts/why-greptimedb.md

 In this document, we delve into the reasons behind Greptime's high performance and some highlighted features.

+## Unified metrics, logs and events

+Through the model design of [time series tables](./data-model), native support for SQL, and the hybrid workload brought by the storage-computation separation architecture, GreptimeDB can handle metrics, logs, and events together, enhance the coloration analysis between different time series data and simplify the architecture, deployment and APIs for users.

+Read the [SQL example](/user-guide/overview#sql-query-example) for detailed info.

 ## Availability, Scalability, and Elasticity

 From day 0, GreptimeDB was designed following the principles of cloud-native databases, which means that it runs and takes full advantage of the cloud.
 Some of the benefits include: